-Equipment provided and installed by ASRI known service providers will normally use 5 watts of output power for ramp service, 10 watts for low-level or in-range service, and 20 watts for high-level operation.
+Equipment provided and installed by ASRI-known service providers will normally use five (5) watts of Effective Radiated Power (ERP) for ramp service, ten (10) watts ERP for low-level or in-range service, and 25 watts ERP for high-level operation.
 Users providing their own equipment should follow the same guidelines for limiting output power.

 New station licenses shall indicate under Special Provisions the type of service authorized for the ground facility.
-Ramp Level (RT) (on-ground-only use by aircraft) should be limited to 5 watts.
-Helicopter Level (HO), Low Level (LL), and Mid Level (ML) operations should be limited to 10 watts.
-Normally, High Level (HL) operations should not exceed 20 watts.
+Ramp Level (RT) (on-ground-only use by aircraft) should be limited to five (5) watts ERP.
+Helicopter Level (HO), Low Level (LL), and Mid-Level (ML) operations should be limited to ten (10) watts ERP.
+Normally, High Level (HL) operations should not exceed 25 watts ERP.

-Licenses may indicate that the power limit is 55 watts.
-This is the maximum power authorized by the FCC.
-However, transmitter power output exceeding 20 watts may be used only after coordination and approval by ASRI.
+Legacy licenses may indicate that the power limit is 55 watts ERP.
+This is the maximum power allowable under the FCC Part 87 Rules.
+However, transmitter power output exceeding 25 watts may be used only after coordination and approval by ASRI.